GridTools/gt4py/CODING_GUIDELINES.md

 3. Module docstring.
 4. Imports, alphabetically ordered within each block:
    1. Block of imports from the standard library.
-   2. Block of imports from general third party libraries using standard shortcuts if when customary (e.g. `numpy as np`).
+   2. Block of imports from general third party libraries using standard shortcuts when customary (e.g. `numpy as np`).
    3. Block of imports from specific modules of the project.
 5. (Optional, mainly for re-exporting symbols) Definition of exported symbols:
 ```python